 Plenty of green space, picnic benches, toilets and a children’s play area.
 Watch the boats coming and going, and perhaps take a walk through Goytre Hall Wood – it’s an ideal route for families with buggies.

 Gilwern, bridge 105

 A peaceful spot with a wooden bench and beautiful views along the Usk valley.

 From the picnic tables, there’s always something to watch as the narrowboats negotiate the series of five locks at Llangynidr.
 Nearby there's a pub for extra refreshment.

 Between Brynich lock and Brynich aqueduct you’ll find a super spot with picnic tables.
-Hire a day boat from Brecon and you can stop here for lunch.
-The towpath crosses the aqueduct so you'll get lovely views of the river Usk below.
+It's a lovely stroll here from the end of the canal at Brecon.
+The towpath crosses the aqueduct so you'll get super views of the river Usk below.

-The starting point of the Monmouthshire & Brecon canal has plenty to see and do, with a theatre, bistro, day boat hire and pretty canalside cottages.
+The starting point of the Monmouthshire & Brecon canal has plenty to see and do, with a theatre, bistro, and pretty canalside cottages.
 Children will enjoy the play area nearby, and the towpath is perfect for an afternoon stroll.